May 14, 2021

 For an hourly employee, gross pay is the total pay accumulated for each hour worked in a pay period, according to a rate contracted with the employer.

-In film production, that contract is usually activated as a crew deal memo, but it’s form and language will change from situation to situation or industry to industry.
+In film production, that contract is usually activated as a Crew Deal Memo, but it’s form and language will change from situation to situation or industry to industry.

 This basic definition of hourly gross pay may seem simple, but it’s important to keep in mind that there are several circumstances in which gross pay calculations might become slightly more complicated.